k88hudson/libtastic/README.md

 This is an example of how to write and publish a JS library for node and the browser, including tests, publish scripts, and other useful things.

+## Things you will need as a library author

+- node 6+, npm 3+
+- a Travis CI account
+- the Travis cli (for encrypting your npm auth token)
+- an npm account

 ## What is supported?

-This repo shows you how publish a library that is usable in:
+This repo shows you how publish a library to npm that is usable in:

 - node 6+, with `npm install` and `require`,
 - a modern browser, with `npm install` and `require`, via a build system (e.g. Webpack or Browserify), or